 Chile’s most important red wine variety by far is Cabernet Sauvignon, which accounts for more than a third of all vines planted.
 País (Criolla Chica in Argentina), grown mainly in the unirrigated south, ends up in cheap cartons sold on the local market.
 Merlot still has a very strong presence but less so than before the formal identification in 1994 of the old Bordeaux variety Carmenère.
 For many years no distinction was made between the two varieties and many vineyards had mixed plantings.
 A growing pride in what many refer to as Chile’s signature variety has resulted in many more high-quality wines labelled Carmenère or comprising Carmenère blends.
 But Chile's fine wines now include Syrahs, Malbecs, old vine Carignan from Maule and, increasingly, red blends.
 Chile’s red wines used to be plagued by unripe, green flavours but control of yields and better site selection have to a large extent resolved this, so that most wines that leave the country are full of exuberant fruit, as long as they are not overoaked.
 Some producers are dedicating considerable energy to Pinot Noir, especially in the cooler parts of Bío Bío in the south and Leyda in the north.

 Chile has done a good job in promoting its recently created but straightforward appellation system based on the names of the east–west valleys, though it is difficult to generalise about individual valleys since the soils and climate can vary so much within the same valley, even though the country is so narrow.
 It is particularly difficult to generalize about the three main wine valleys Maipo, Rapel and Maule, partly because there is such variation between the valley floor and the increasing number of vineyards planted on higher ground.
 Producers are working hard to identify new and more specific subregions within these valleys.
 North of Santiago is the broad Valle de Aconcagua, home to Errázuriz.
 Newer plantings tend to be up into the hillsides or towards the coast.
-North and east of Santiago are the valleys that have been most successful in the last 10 years for Sauvignon Blanc, other aromatic whites and Pinot Noir: Casablanca, Leyda, San Antonio, Limarí and, furthest north and extremely narrow, Elqui, which is also producing some very good Syrah.
+North and east of Santiago are the valleys that have been most successful in the last 10 years for Sauvignon Blanc, other aromatic whites and Pinot Noir: Casablanca, Leyda, San Antonio, Limarí and, further north and extremely narrow, Elqui, which is also producing some very good Syrah.
+160 km (100 miles) north of Elqui, Viña Ventisquero is making wines in the Huasco region of the Atacama Desert.
 All these areas are strongly influenced by the cool ocean breezes and fogs and have attracted ambitious pioneers such as Amayna, Casa Marín and Matetic.
 Some of the very big companies such as Concha y Toro have vineyards here too.

 The Valle del Maipo is the most famous Chilean wine region even though it is nowhere near the biggest, at least partly because it is so close to Santiago, Chile’s capital and centre of wealth.
 Some famous vineyards such as those of Cousiño Macul are right up against the Andes just east of the city itself.
 Here wines tend to be fragrant and more elegant than those from central Maipo around Pirque and Buin, where the industry giants Concha y Toro and Santa Rita have their respective main wineries (though each follows the Chilean pattern of buying grapes from all over the Central Valley).
 Both companies have been developing separate subsidiaries, but such is the extent of their vineyard holdings that Concha y Toro can, for example, claim to be the world’s most important grower of Cabernet Sauvignon.
 Vines are increasingly grown on the west side of the Coastal Range, but it is much more expensive to ensure water supplies here (boreholes have to be drilled instead of just opening sluice gates).